dynamicstrategies/cardano-reward-calculator/README.md

 The available rewards amount, transaction fees, plus monetary expansion, is denoted by **R**.

 #### 1 - How much Rewards does a Stake Pool generate
-First, the share of all available rewards that a specific pool can receive is determined, as follows:
+First, the share of all available rewards that a specific pool can receive is determined with the following formula:

 <img src="./public/images/reward_formula_1.png" alt="Logo" height="60">